Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 • Langos - Hungarian fried dough with sour cream and cheese.
 The Hungarian answer to pizza.

-• Goulash in a bread bowl - the warming centerpiece of the markets.
+• Goulash in a bread bowl - the warming centrepiece of the markets.

 • Hungarian sausages grilled on the spot, served with pickles and bread.